Here you can find and download a variety of information and support materials to help you develop your new cochrane review.

 Where do I find out about training workshops and other sources of support?

 Please register for the appropriate Cochrane training workshops as soon as possible to help you develop your new or updated review.
 It is also important that you make contact with the Cochrane Reference Centre in your region to enquire about the support they can offer you as a Cochrane author and to register on training workshops to help you prepare your review.
-If you are an author based in the UK or Ireland you can also access the online learning resources for undertaking a systematic review.
+If you are a registered Cochrane author you can also access the online learning resources for undertaking a systematic review.
+If you are a new Cochrane review author then at least one member of your review team will have hands-on experience in preparing a Cochrane review with our group - you should also ask them for their help and support during the process of preparing your review.

 Additional information

-Cochrane Collaboration - for general information about the Cochrane Collaboration.
+Cochrane - for general information about the Cochrane Collaboration.

 Eligibility criteria - please remember that if a study meets your inclusion criteria for your review, but does not report on the outcomes of interest, the trial must be included (although it will not contribute any data to your review).
 Trial eligibility criteria are prespecified in your protocol in the sections on 'participants', 'interventions' and 'comparisions'.
 See section 5.1.2 of the Cochrane Handbook for more information.